 The original lighthouse was built in Marquette in 1853, four years after the city’s 1849 incorporation.
 No plans or drawing of this lighthouse exist, but it likely resembled very closely the old lighthouse at Copper Harbor, a story and a half building made of local rock with an unattached 35-foot tall rubble tower.
 The building was specified to be 34 by 20 feet, but since there are no drawings, we do not know if the specifications were actually met.
-The lantern room was to contain seven 14-inch Lewis lamps which were used until the introduction of the Fresnel lens in the 1850s.
+The lantern room contained seven 14-inch Lewis lamps that were used until the introduction of a 6th Order Fresnel lens in the 1856.
 The quarters and tower were poorly constructed and were replaced in 1866 with the present lighthouse.